Anisha100156/Unity-internship/README.md

-## Unity Internship Project
+# 🎓 Unity Internship Project

--This is a project that I have created which shows a clean and interactive UI that allows the generation of student Id card by filling up a dynamic form.I have created this project in Replic using ReactJs.
-I have got in depth knowledge in front end design by using TailwindCSS and user principles.
+This is a project I developed showcasing a clean and interactive UI that allows the generation of a **Student ID Card** by filling out a dynamic form.
-### Understand the Objectives
+I built this project using **React.js** on **Replit**, gaining in-depth knowledge of frontend development with **Tailwind CSS** and **UI/UX principles**.

+---

+## 🎯 Objectives

--What is the problem statement
+- Understand the problem statement
--Getting to know about the target users of the website -Deciding upon the UI components and the color theme -How to add up the functionalities yet visually appealing
-### Choosing Tech stack
--ReactJs for building the component architecture and layout -Tailwind CSS to design the frontend
--Framer motion to add up the subtle animation
+- Identify the target users of the platform
+- Decide on UI components and a visually appealing color theme
+- Add essential functionalities without compromising design

+---

+## 🛠️ Tech Stack

+- **React.js** – Component-based frontend architecture
+- **Tailwind CSS** – Utility-first CSS framework for modern UI
+- **Framer Motion** – For subtle, smooth animations

+---

-### Componentization
+## 🧩 Componentization

--The major task for me was to build up the components that are to be reused multiple times Components are
--Cards
--Forms
--Switch
--Button
--Here i have managed the props, managed local state and worked upon the functionalities.
+One of the core tasks was breaking the UI into reusable components, each with specific responsibilities.
+These include:

+- **Card** – Displays the preview of the ID
+- **Form** – Dynamic input fields to gather user data
+- **Toggle Switch** – Controls options like dark/light mode or QR visibility
+- **Button** – Triggers actions like generate, download, etc.

+In each component, I effectively:

+- Managed props and local state
+- Ensured responsive behavior
+- Added functional interactivity

+---

-### Image upload with preview feature
+## 🖼️ Image Upload with Preview

--It was a challenging part to make the preview of the image -But by reading several articles and documentations I managed to implement the image preview part -Here the users can see the image in preview which will aloow them to look at the image in circular frame and change them if not satisfactory
+This feature allows users to:

+- Upload an image and instantly preview it within a **circular frame**
+- Modify or replace the image if needed before final submission

+Implementing the real-time preview was a challenging yet rewarding experience, achieved by referring to official documentation and community articles.

+---

+## 🗂️ Local Image Storage & QR Code Generation

+- Uploaded images are stored locally for seamless reuse
+- A **QR Code** is generated dynamically based on user input
+- The QR code can be **downloaded as an image**, enabling modern, tech-enhanced identification

+---

+## ✅ Key Takeaways

+This project helped me strengthen my frontend skills, understand user-centric design, manage React state and props, and integrate media/file-based features into a live web app.
+It’s a practical step forward in building production-level UIs.

+---

+Feel free to explore the code, suggest improvements, or try the live demo